Meg Guiseppi, LinkedIn Personal Branding Expert

-Recognized for her personal branding and executive job search thought leadership, Meg has been featured and quoted in Forbes, Huffington Post, Wall Street Journal's FINS, Inc.com, Fortune, CMO.com, PBS' Next Avenue, About.com, Examiner.com, and many other esteemed publications.
+A LinkedIn member for more than ten years, Meg is ecognized for her personal branding and executive job search thought leadership, leveraging LinkedIn.
+Meg has been featured and quoted in Forbes, Huffington Post, Wall Street Journal's FINS, Inc.com, Fortune, CMO.com, PBS' Next Avenue, About.com, Examiner.com, and many other esteemed publications.

 Meg Guiseppi is one of only a handful of career industry professionals worldwide to hold the Reach Certified Personal Branding Strategist, Reach Social Branding Analyst – LinkedIn Profile Strategist, and Certified Executive Resume Master credentials.